Danny-CA/Parallelizing/README.md

 ## **Particular Objectives**
 • Read a single input file and split its content among multiple threads.

 • Perform local counting of elements in parallel using OpenMP.

 • Merge local counting results into a global result efficiently.

 • Compare the performance of the parallel implementation against Python’s Counter with large inputs.

 ## **Results**
-To evaluate the performance of the parallel implementation using OpenMP, we compared the execution time of:

-##  Comparison with Small, Medium, and Large Inputs
+### Comparison with Small, Medium, and Large Inputs

 | Input Size | Python `Counter` | OpenMP Counter (C) |
 |------------|------------------|--------------------|